leekunhwee/Vibration-Signal-Processing/ExperimentalModalAnalysis/README.md

 {u_l}{u_5}
 \end{pmatrix}_k^T $$

-Where, k=1,2,…, n for n number of modes.
-When we choose move the hammer to impact all the point on the tool-holder combination and measure the vibration at point 1 where the accelerometer is mounted.
+Where, $k=1,2,…, n$ for n number of modes.
+When we choose move the hammer to impact all the point on the tool-holder combination and measure the vibration at point $1$ where the accelerometer is mounted.
 The matrix can be written as:

 $$ \begin{pmatrix}
 {R_{11}}\\\\